-Yes, bring Fido.
-Vereen Memorial Gardens is dog friendly.
+By all means, bring Fido.
+Like some of the area's dog friendly beaches, Vereen Memorial Gardens is dog friendly.
 Pets must be well behaved and on a leash, but they love the cool woods with lots of things to smell and explore.
-You can bring your own bags, or there are bags located throughout the park.
+There are a few water stations with bowls, but you might want to bring your own water bowl just to make sure.
+You can bring your own clean-up bags as well, or there are bags located throughout the park.
 The point is, please clean up after your pet.

 Vereen Memorial Gardens is located at 2250 South Carolina Highway 179 in Little River.
 Stay on Highway 17 North until you reach Highway 179.
 Vere right and the gardens are immediately on your right.

 Phone: (843) 249-4157